 |Type 2 – Slow & Fast||CCS – Rapid|

-Below is a table showing approximately how long it will take to charge a VW e-Golf.
-Times are for a 100% charge for all but rapid charging, which is quoted at the usual 0-80%.
+The following table shows approximate time to charge a VW e-Golf.
+Times are for a 100% charge for all but rapid charging, which is quoted for 0-80% as most rapid chargers reduce or cut power well before 100% charge to protect the battery and maximise efficiency.

 |Rapid 50kW||Fast 22kW||Fast 7kW||Slow 3kW|